View tabbed content | View all content (for printing)

 Course fees: For entry in the academic year beginning September 2014, the tuition fees are as follows:

 - PGCE (full-time)

 The fees quoted above will be fully inclusive for the course tuition, administration and computational costs during your studies.

 All fees for entry will be subject to yearly review and incremental rises per annum are also likely over the duration of courses lasting more than a year for UK/EU students (fees are typically fixed for International students, for the course duration at the year of entry).
 For general fees information please visit: postgraduate fees.
 Always contact the department if you are unsure which fee applies to your qualification award and method of attendance.

 Self-funded international applicants for this course will be required to pay a deposit of £1000 towards their tuition fees before a confirmation of acceptance for studies (CAS) is issued.
 This deposit will only be refunded if immigration permission is refused.
 We will notify you about how and when to make this payment.

 Please see the Department for Education's Get into Teaching website for further information about bursaries.

 Contact telephone: +44 (0)161 275 3617

-How to apply: To apply for a PGCE course at the University of Manchester you must apply through the Graduate Teacher Training Registry (GTTR).
-Please visit the GTTR website for further details.
+How to apply: To apply for a PGCE course at the University of Manchester you must apply through UCAS Teacher Training.
+Please visit the UCAS website for further details.
 Applications or CVs sent directly to the University will not be considered.

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|